fabric-community/the-hallow/README.md

 Fabric Community mod for Hacktoberfest!

 # Hacktoberfest
 Hacktoberfest is a fun event that takes place every October which teaches people about open source (and helps them make their first contributions).
 If you make 4+ PRs from October 1st to October 31st, you'll get a fun tshirt!
 More information can be found on the [Hacktoberfest website](https://hacktoberfest.digitalocean.com/).
+Available loot can be found [here](https://hacktoberfestswaglist.com/).

 # General
  Spooky Time is a Halloween themed community mod.
 If you have any spooky ideas, PR it!
 At the end of the month, we'll publish the mod to curseforge so everyone can play it.